What Is The Best Hemp Oil For Dogs?

 Whole-plant extracts not only are more effective but also have fewer side effects than pure CBD at higher doses — The International Cannabis & Cannabinoid Institute

-The bottom line is that whole-hemp CBD extracts work in harmony with all the plant constituents and will have a decisive advantage over pure compounds and ‘broad-spectrum’ extracts (where THC is removed) in almost every instance.
-Dog owners are encouraged to check the labels for brands that use the “whole-plant” or Full-spectrum CBD.
+The bottom line is that whole-hemp CBD extracts work in harmony with all the plant constituents and will have a decisive advantage over pure compounds and 'broad-spectrum' extracts (where THC is removed) in almost every instance.
+Click To Tweet

 Pro-Care Tip: Because of their lower mass and higher levels of cannabinoid receptors in the brain, dogs are very sensitive to the psychoactive effects of THC–so every effort should be made to know the concentration of all cannabinoids in a CBD product as well as understand the ramifications of over-medicating or mistakenly giving dogs a high-THC cannabis product intended for human consumption only (read more about Ataxia in Dogs).